University of Nottingham Sexual Violence Liaison Officer (SVLO) Service

 SVLOs are university staff who have undergone specific, specialist training to enable them to support students who have experienced sexual violence.

-If you are not sure what has happened to you, or how it might be viewed (for example, have I been sexually assaulted?) it can be very helpful to access the service and talk to an SVLO.
-You can also access support even if it wasn’t you that was directly affected.
+If you are not sure what has happened to you (for example, whether you have been sexually assaulted) it may be helpful to access the service and talk to an SVLO.

 Who are our SVLOs?